Conan the Barbarian: Personality and character

 Conan is a Cimmerian.
-The writings of Robert E. Howard (particularly his essay "The Hyborian Age") suggests that his Cimmerians are based on the Celts or perhaps the historic Cimmerians.
+The writings of Robert E. Howard (particularly his essay "The Hyborian Age") suggest that his Cimmerians are based on the Celts or perhaps the historic Cimmerians.
 Conan was born on a battlefield and is the son of a village blacksmith.
 Conan matured quickly as a youth and, by age fifteen, he was already a respected warrior who had participated in the destruction of the Aquilonian fortress of Venarium.
 After its demise, he was struck by wanderlust and began the adventures chronicled by Howard, encountering skulking monsters, evil wizards, tavern wenches, and beautiful princesses.
 He roamed throughout the Hyborian Age nations as a thief, outlaw, mercenary, and pirate.
 As he grew older, he began commanding vast units of warriors and escalating his ambitions.
 In his forties, he seized the crown from the tyrannical king of Aquilonia, the most powerful kingdom of the Hyborian Age, having strangled the previous ruler on the steps of his own throne.
 Conan's adventures often result in him performing heroic feats, though his motivation for doing so is largely to protect his own survival or for personal gain.

 A conspicuous element of Conan's character is his chivalry.
 He is extremely reluctant to fight women (even when they fight him) and has a strong tendency to save a damsel in distress.
 In "Jewels of Gwahlur", he has to make a split-second decision whether to save the dancing girl Muriela or the chest of priceless gems which he spent months in search of.
 So, without hesitation, he rescues Muriela and allows for the treasure to be irrevocably lost.
 In "The Black Stranger", Conan saves the exile Zingaran Lady Belesa at considerable risk to himself, giving her as a parting gift his fortune in gems big enough to have a comfortable and wealthy life in Zingara, while asking for no favors in return.
 Reviewer Jennifer Bard also noted that when Conan is in a pirate crew or a robber gang led by another male, his tendency is to subvert and undermine the leader's authority, and eventually supplant (and often, kill) him (e.g. "Pool of the Black One", "A Witch Shall be Born", "Shadows in the Moonlight").
 Conversely, in "Queen of the Black Coast", it is noted that Conan "generally agreed to Belit's plan.
 Hers was the mind that directed their raids, his the arm that carried out her ideas.
 It was a good life."
 And at the end of "Red Nails", Conan and Valeria seem to be headed towards a reasonably amicable piratical partnership.